aiqc/AIQC/docs/README_Documentation.md

 - `docs/index.rst`: table of contents and homepage.
 - `docs/.readthedocs.yml`: environment for ReadTheDocs.
 - `docs/requirements.txt`: uses by the yml file.
-- Everything else was boilerplate from when sphinx created the project.
+- Everything else in the root directory (e.g. 'make.bat' or 'Makefile') was boilerplate from when sphinx created the project.
+Don't delete them.

 #### Build process.